JoshAjikaze/Python-Web_Scraping-Training/README.md

 To learn more about web scraping, take a look at the following resources:

-## This trainig is provided on Realpython website at [Web Scraping Introduction] (https://realpython.com/python-web-scraping-practical-introduction/)
+- This training is provided on Realpython website at [Web Scraping Introduction](https://realpython.com/python-web-scraping-practical-introduction/)